mvoran/spotify-playlist-analysis/README.md

 - Smart quotes in playlist names are automatically normalized
 - By default, the program only processes playlists created by the authenticated user
 - Set `SPOTIFY_INCLUDE_OTHER_PLAYLISTS=true` to analyze playlists created by other users
 - Tracks from other users' playlists are saved to a separate CSV file

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.